Olalekanrasaq/transactions_ELT_pipeline/README.md

 ### Containerization

 The project is facilitated with docker and git.
+The app folder of this repo contains the streamlit app, dockerfile for building the streamlit image, and requirements text file.
+In the dags folder, we have the DAG file, the python files containing the data ingestion functions.
+Also, the dbt folder is present in the dag folder.
+The dbt folder contain the dbt models and tests for the data transformation.